 Animal shelters are overcrowded with pets that, with a little more time and love, can be better suited for adoption.
 Some are too young to be placed for adoption right away, many are frightened or traumatized from previous events in their lives, or they may be sick and needing treatment or surgery to be at their best.
 Many of these adoptable pets are euthanized only because their short window of time has run out to be adopted out of the shelter.
 This is where California Animals Rescue strives to fill some of these gaps.
 Our goal is to give some of these animals more time than the county shelter can offer.

 WHAT WE DO:

 Although we are a non-profit corporation, in practicality, we are just a handful of dedicated animal-loving volunteers.
 We all have jobs, families and busy lives, but we’re all committed to saving animals.
-Often we stay up nights bottle feeding kittens, or nursing sick or injured animals or making trips to the emergency vet.
+Often we stay up at night bottle-feeding puppies, caring for sick and injured dogs including after surgery or for emergency trips to the vet.

-Since we operate out of our own homes, our space is very limited so we limit our focus to rescuing animals in dire need.
-During spring and summer, we have seasonal foster parents that help us during the busiest times, taking in litters of tiny sick kittens or pregnant momcats.
+Since we operate out of our own homes, our space is very limited.
+We tend to limit our focus on rescuing animals that are in critical need of help.
+During spring and summer, we often reach out to our seasonal foster parents that help us during some of our busiest times.
 We always need more fosters so please contact us if you’re interested in fostering!
 Remember... even Superman had foster parents.